nayr31/N-Toolbox/README.md

-# GatherButton
+# N-Toolbox

-An H3VR mod that adds a wristmenu button called "Gather items".
-When pressed, it will find all (reasonable) objects in the scene a player may want, and gathers them at their position.
+An H3VR mod that adds a set of wrist-menu buttons:
+- Gather Items
+  - Looks at all items in the scene, and brings a set of items from a whitelist to the player
+- Reset Traps
+  - Resets all MF2_Beartraps in the scene to their active state

 If you notice something not gathering, or an odd behavior, ping me on discord @gamernayr.
 This includes objects you think should gather, that aren't currently.